 The tale is in the leaving

 It cannot be because some winters are harsh.
+Sweden and Switzerland are just two countries that expect hard winters but we see few of their inhabitants desperate to lead a life elsewhere.
 Where do countries put all the Scots?
 There are hundreds of thousands down the centuries, emigrants by force and by choice.

-Like many another I was born into a deprived household, yet managed to carve out the start of a career by dint of getting a good, traditional elementary and higher education in Scotland.
-(Let no one claim Scottish education is remotely backward.
-It has transformed the lives of millions, including today’s smug Scottish unionists.)
-I decided to find work abroad to sustain a vocation but I was repeating history.
+I was one, twenty-five years ago.
+Like many another deprived Scot I managed to carve out a career by dint of getting a good, traditional elementary and higher education.
+Let no one claim Scottish education is remotely backward.
+It has transformed the lives of millions, including today’s smug Scottish unionists.
+I sought work abroad only to sustain my vocation.
 Scotland, a prosperous, vibrant nation, was still the emigration capital of the world haemorrhaging souls.

 Earlier last century aunts and uncles had taken the £15 grant and emigrated to Australia.
 They exchanged bleak winters and starving pigeons for noisy kookaburras and constant sunshine.
 And yet, prime minister Harold MacMillan told us ‘We’d never had it so good.’

 The view from 1707 and the Act of Union.

 A recorded two million and more Scots left Scotland between the end of the first quarter of the eighteenth century and the start of the First World War, a hundred years of steadily decreasing population.

 No matter what the malignant Tory and Ukip party say about keeping English jobs for English men, all people of all nations have traversed the globe looking for work and trade since Marco Polo travelled to China and back.
 They will keep doing it, English included.
 Forced to leave your homeland is the problem discussed here.